JudeQuintana/terraform-main/dual_stack_networking_trifecta_demo/README.md

 ```

 IPv6:
-Note - If you want to ssh (`-6` flag) to app-public's ipv6 address, your client
+Note - If you want to ssh (`-6` flag) to app-public's ipv6 address then your client
 must also have a ipv6 address and another inbound rule must added to the
-app vpc default security group id from the clien'ts ipv6 address.
+app vpc default security group from the client's ipv6 address.
 Here
 we'll ssh via IPv4 first then test IPv6 internally.
 ```
 $ ssh -i ~/.ssh/my-ec2-key.pem -A ec2-user@54.202.27.173